thepoortom/SwiftUICourse/MVVMSwiftUIApp/README.md

 9. **Modularization:**
    - Move the data storage services and the networking layer into separate modules.
    - Try to extract features into separate modules as well.

+## Homework Assignment 2

+Implementing Offline Mode Support in the Application

+### Goal

+Enhance the application you previously developed (which consists of multiple tabs) by adding offline mode support.

+### Description / Step-by-Step Instructions

+In an application that fetches data from the network:

+1. Implement data caching using one of the following technologies:
+   - Realm
+   - Files
+   - Firebase
+   - CoreData
+   *(Preferably use a technology that is new to you)*

+2. Ensure that the data models conform to the `Codable` protocol.

+Alternatively, you may implement caching using other methods such as:
+   - UserDefaults
+   - NoSQL solutions (e.g., CouchDBLite, PinCache)
+   - Keychain
+   - SwiftData